Sales Operations: Meaning, Functions, and Best Practices

 Sales Operations have emerged as critical functions in transforming raw sales potential into structured, data-driven success.
 They are no longer a support function but an active strategy to outpace competitors and boost revenue.

 89% of sales professionals say that sales operations are crucial to growing businesses.
 It is the data-driven strategic process of making your entire sales team more efficient and effective.
-The truth is, that sales representatives spend much more of their time in non-selling activities (65%).
+The truth is, that sales representatives spend much more of their time in non-selling activities (a whopping 65%).
 Sales operations aim to empower sales reps by cutting down on non-selling tasks through technological inputs, process automation and improvements, and advanced sales enablement.

 In this blog, we will explore how sales operations can provide the competitive edge your business needs to prosper.